We use many types of figures of speech almost every day

-It is a rhetorical device that we use to create an implied comparison with a word or phrase.
+It is a rhetorical device, which a writer or speaker deliberately uses to create an implied comparison with a word or phrase.

 A common figure of speech often uses an inanimate object.
 It uses words to convey a figurative instead of a literal meaning.

 I am sure you know the expression, all the world’s a stage by William Shakespeare.

 The world is not literally a stage where plays are performed by men and women.
 But Shakespeare uses the word stage to give an abstract meaning to how we all live and behave in our world.

 We use thousands of figurative expressions in our everyday language.

 We often use an inanimate object as an implied comparison in a figure of speech.
 It helps to create emphasis.
 For example, “It’s raining cats and dogs” and “I’ll give you a hand.”

 There are no animals falling from the sky.
 And you would not chop off your hand with an axe to give it to someone.
 Both of these expressions are a play on words.

 These two figurative language phrases literally mean that it is raining very heavily and I’ll gladly assist you.